How to Export a Song From a Music App

 Why is my exported song quieter than other tracks?

 Your mix probably needs mastering to bring it up to a competitive loudness.
-Export a clean WAV with headroom first, then run it through a mastering app or service rather than just turning everything up in the mix.
+Export a clean WAV with headroom first, then run it through one of the best mastering apps or a mastering service rather than just turning everything up in the mix.

 Can I export individual tracks instead of the full mix?